 Currently commissioned by Peabody, London (2020 – present).
 Shortlisted for the 2021 Janklow & Nesbit Bath Spa Prize for her Manuscript Untitled.

-Recent projects include: ‘Still Holding On’ presented at Dreamland Margate StudioTAC commission; Literary Archaeology, a collaboration between University of Bristol Department of English, and archaeologists from University of Cambridge and University of Exeter.
+Recent projects include: Still Holding On presented at Dreamland Margate, StudioTAC commission (2018); Literary Archaeology, a collaboration between University of Bristol Department of English, and archaeologists from University of Cambridge and University of Exeter.

-Presented papers include: Conference Afroeuropeans, University of Tampere Finland (2017); Seminar Framing the Critical Decade, After the Black Arts Movement, History of Art Department, The University of Bristol (2016); Conference: What’s Happening in Black British History, Watershed, Bristol (2016).
+Presented papers (selected): Conference Afroeuropeans, University of Tampere Finland (2017); Seminar Framing the Critical Decade, After the Black Arts Movement, History of Art Department, The University of Bristol (2016); Conference: What’s Happening in Black British History, Watershed, Bristol (2016).